Mechanical System Installation#

 Mandatory prerequisites

-The hopper, if present, has been installed correctly
+The hopper has been installed correctly

 The support structure for camera and illuminator has been prepared